joseph-pq/joseph-pq.github.io/docs/blog/posts/phone-security.md

 - Setup a secure lock screen
 - Setup password to turn off the phone.
 If someone steals your phone, they won't be able to turn off the phone and you can track it and erase your data remotely using Google find my phone.
+- If you use MercadoLibre:
+  - Setup a trusted person.

 # Protocol in case of losing your phone or someone steals it